haacked/haacked.com/_posts/archived/2005-10-17-WritingCustomExceptionsUsingResharperLiveTemplates.aspx.markdown

 ---
 layout: post
-title: "Writing Custom Exceptions Using Resharper Live Templates"
+title: Writing Custom Exceptions Using Resharper Live Templates
 date: 2005-10-17 -0800
 comments: true
 disqus_identifier: 10828
 categories: []
+redirect_from: "/archive/2005/10/16/WritingCustomExceptionsUsingResharperLiveTemplates.aspx/"
 ---

 Writing proper custom exceptions can amount to a lot of busy work.
 Oh sure, it’s easy to simply inherit from `System.Exception` and stop there.
 But try running that baby through FxCop or passing that exception